liang-hu/liang-hu.github.io/_teaching/2016-spring-teaching-1.md

 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
 venue: "Queen's University Belfast, School of EEECS"
-date: 2016
+date: Spring, 2016
-location: "belfast, UK"
+location: "Belfast, UK"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.